microsoft/intune-my-macs/README.md

 # 🚀 Intune My Macs

-Automate a complete Microsoft Intune macOS proof-of-concept in minutes: policies, compliance, scripts, PKG apps, and optional Microsoft Defender for Endpoint (MDE) are deployed from a single script.
+Automate a Microsoft Intune macOS proof-of-concept in minutes: policies, compliance, scripts, PKG apps, and optional Microsoft Defender for Endpoint (MDE) are deployed from a single script.

 ---